by-nir/aws-lambda-zig/README.md

 > While `allocs.gpa` may be used to persist data and services between invocations, for such cases consider using [lifecycle services](#lifecycle-hooks--services) or [extensions](#extensions--telemetry).

 ### Function Context
-The handler signature includes a metadata parameter (`context: *const lambda.Context`), it may be utilized for the event processing.
+The handler signature includes a metadata parameter (`context: lambda.Context`), it may be utilized for the event processing.

 #### Environment
 | Field | Type | Description |